linuxserver/docker-qbittorrent/README.md

 It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it qbittorrent /bin/bash`.

+## WEBUI_PORT variable

+Due to issues with CSRF and port mapping, should you require to alter the port for the webui you need to change both sides of the `-p 8080` switch
+AND set the `WEBUI_PORT` variable to the new port, this should alleviate the "white screen" issue.
+For example,  to set the port to 8090 you need to set `-p 8090:8090` and `-e WEBUI_PORT=8090`

 ### User / Group Identifiers

 Sometimes when using data volumes (`-v` flags) permissions issues can arise between the host OS and the container.
 We avoid this issue by allowing you to specify the user `PUID` and group `PGID`.
 Ensure the data volume directory on the host is owned by the same user you specify and it will "just work" ™.